-Longwood University offers two types of remote access VPNs - a web-based VPN for use from any computer and a client-based VPN for University owned computers.
+Longwood University offers a remote access VPN for use from any computer.

-More information on requesting this access can be found on the Help Desk web site.
+More information on requesting this access can be found in the User Support Help and Tutorials - Virtual Private Network (VPN) page.

 What is a VPN?